 Delta Emergency Social Services

-The success of the ESS program depends on a strong partnership between community volunteers and staff of the Corporation of Delta.
+The success of the ESS program depends on a strong partnership between community volunteers and Delta staff.
 Together we plan and provide for the essential needs of individuals, families and response workers.

 The Parks, Recreation and Culture department is responsible for administering Delta's program and employs a full-time Emergency Social Services Manager.
 The Emergency Social Services Manager administers the ESS program in consultation with the Director of Parks, Recreation and Culture and the Chief of Delta Fire & Emergency Services.